SACGF/variantgrid/uicore/__uicore_readme.md

 This is just a short-cut to making a Bootstrap row that assigns a consistent amount of cols for different screen sizes.

+UI Tab Builder
+Used for dividing a page into bootstrap tabs, where the tabs can either be ui_register_tab_embedded and have the data in them or ui_register_tab where you provide a URL creating an AJAX tab where the contents are loaded when needed.

+*TODO* It would be nice to merge english_tags.py, js_tags.py & ui_utils.py as a few tags within js_tags.py have nothing to do with JavaScript

+## ValidatedJson

+ValidatedJson is a way of storing & displaying JSON with inbuilt infos, warnings & errors.
+Primarily used by ClinVarExports it show the JSON we would be sending to ClinVar, with any issues inlined.